Federated Learning Meets Multi-objective Optimization: Problem Setup

-and then the weights are averaged at the server side: $ \wv \gets \sum_{{\userind}} \lambda_{\userind} \wv^{{\userind}}, $ which is then broadcast to the users in the next round.
+which is finally broadcast to the users in the next round.
 The number of local epochs $k$ turns out to be a key factor.
 Setting $k=1$ amounts to solving \eqref{eq:wFL} by the usual gradient descent algorithm, while setting $k=\infty$ (and assuming convergence for each local function $f_{\userind}$) amounts to (repeatedly) averaging the respective minimizers of $f_{\userind}$'s.
-We now give a new interpretation of \FA that hopefully yields insights on what it \emph{optimizes} with an intermediate $k$.
+We now give a new interpretation of \FA that yields insights on what it \emph{optimizes} with an intermediate $k$.

-Our interpretation is based on the proximal average \parencite{Bauschkeetal08}.
-Recall that the Moreau envelope and proximal map of a convex\footnote{For nonconvex functions, similar results hold once we carefully deal with the multi-valuedness of the proximal map, see \parencite{YuZMX15}.} function $f$ is defined respectively as:
+Our interpretation is based on the proximal average \citep{BauschkeGLW08}.
+Recall that the Moreau envelope and proximal map of a convex\footnote{For nonconvex functions, similar results hold once we address multi-valuedness of the proximal map, see \cite{YuZMX15}.} function $f$ is defined respectively as: